Haths/Assignment-1-Git/README.md

 This is my solution to Assignment-1 **Git** for Peak Ten See  .

 ### Goal:
-To familiarize yourself with version control software.
+To familiarize myself with version control software.

 ### The mechanics of the game:
 The game is played with a 'Spanish baraja'.